-So where do you start when it comes to getting a broadband package?
-Follow our simple guide to getting an internet connection that lasts the month, and doesn’t break the bank.
+So, where do you start when it comes to getting a broadband package?
+Follow our simple guide to getting an internet connection that doesn’t break the bank.

 What is student broadband?

-Student broadband doesn't give you access to any different services than ordinary broadband, but deals are often low-cost, offer greater flexibility and more generous download limits than alternative packages.
-Therefore, our student broadband contracts are perfect for cash-strapped students!
+Student broadband is the same as normal broadband but focuses on deals that are often low-cost, shorter contracts, offer greater flexibility and more generous download limits than alternative packages.
+Therefore, our student broadband contracts are perfect for cash-strapped students.

 What speed do I need?